wrench-project/pmbs2025_calibration_casestudy2_reproducibility/README.md

 ---
 ## About

-This repository contains the software used for Case Study #2 in https://doi.org/10.1145/3731599.3767698, with the objective of making the experiments and results in that case study reproducible.
+This repository contains the software used for Case Study #2 in [https://doi.org/10.1145/3731599.3767698](https://doi.org/10.1145/3731599.3767698), with the objective of making the experiments and results in that case study reproducible.

-The software is composed of two main parts:
+The software is composed of two parts:

-  - **The Simulator**: A simulation of Intel MPI benchmark using SimGrid, located in the `simulator/` directory.
+  - **The Simulator**: A simulation of Intel MPI benchmark implemented with SimGrid, located in the `simulator/` directory.
-  - **Calibration scripts**: A set of python scripts that utlizing simcal to calibrate the simulator, located in the `calibration/` directory.
+  - **Calibration scripts**: A set of python scripts that utilize Simcal to calibrate the simulator, located in the `calibration/` directory.

 The experiments in the case study are conducted with the ground-truth data available on [figshare](https://doi.org/10.6084/m9.figshare.30132955).